ggandor/lightspeed.nvim/README.md

 you which keys you will need to press _before_ you actually need to do that, so despite the use of target labels, you can keep typing in a continuous manner.
-You can almost always reach the destination by at most - and very often less than - four keystrokes in total, that can be typed _in one go_.
+You can almost always reach the destination by at most - and very often less than - four keystrokes in total, that can be typed in one go.

 ## Video tutorial